scathaig/robotframework-iperf3/README.md

 For remote access the library uses [PythonRemoteServer](https://github.com/robotframework/PythonRemoteServer) which uses XML-RPC to communicate with Robot's [Remote interface](https://github.com/robotframework/RemoteInterface).
 XML-RPC is limited to 2^32 integers.
-Because of that all values larger that are converted to float - so don't be surprised to see for example 4294967297.0 transmitted bytes :)
+Because of that all values larger than that are converted to float - so don't be surprised to see for example 4294967297.0 transmitted bytes :)

 If an argument expects a bool value it may be given as bool or a string that looks like a bool: ${TRUE}, ${FALSE}, true, True, false, False are fine.